 As for any test, we need to know what the null and alternative hypotheses are.
 In our case, the null hypothesis is that there is no difference between the packaging.
 The alternative hypothesis, that the decision makers would like to be confirmed, is that there is a difference.

-Setting up a Cochran's Q test
+Setting up a Cochran's Q test with XLSTAT

-We activate the Multiple pairwise comparisons option in order to identify which packaging (one or more) are responsible for rejecting the null hypothesis in case we reject it.
+In the General tab, select the data in the Subjects/Treatments table field.
+Activate the Multiple pairwise comparisons option in order to identify which packaging (one or more) are responsible for rejecting the null hypothesis in case we reject it.